 The WI-hoists are controlled by the WI-VSD-SIL3+ controllers.
 These multi-purpose WImotion controllers guarantee a SIL3 safety level.

-At the heart of this machinery system is the WImotion controller which deals with the individual and group synchronisation of all the moving chain hoists using SIL3 group position monitoring.
+At the heart of this machinery system is WIcreations' proprietary Motion Control Application (MCA) that deals with the individual and group synchronisation of all the moving chain hoists using SIL3 group position monitoring.

 Using the all-new WI-Desk with touch-screen enabled user interface and running WI’s proprietary MCA control software, the operator can ‘joystick’ the hoists into position.